Protonerd/FX-SaberOS/README.md

 Installation and configuration instructions are available in the Wiki https://github.com/Protonerd/FX-SaberOS/wiki

-Please share your projects and join the discussion with our Facebook group at https://www.facebook.com/groups/FXSaberOS/
+Please share your projects and join the discussion ot the Open Saber forum http://opensaber.proboards.com or join us on Facebook at https://www.facebook.com/groups/FXSaberOS/